 The term of the Full Requirements Power Purchase Agreement continues through December 31, 2043.
-Power Agency has certain options to terminate the Full Requirements Power Purchase Agreement on an earlier date, the earliest such date being after the final maturity date of the 2017 Bonds.
+Power Agency has certain options to terminate the Full Requirements Power Purchase Agreement on an earlier date, the earliest such date being after the final maturity date of the 2015 Bonds which is July 1, 2025.

-In conjunction with the FRPPA the Agency entered into two agreements with each of the Agency's Members effective July 1, 2015:
+In conjunction with the FRPPA the Agency entered into two agreements with each of the Agency's Members effective July 1, 2015.